rtk-rnjn/Parrot/README.md

 ## Self Host?

 You need to set the environment variables for the bot to work.
-You can find the tokens and links for the token in `.example-env` file.
+You can find the tokens and links for the token in `.example-env` file, and do change the name of file to `.env`.
 After that, you need to change the `author_name`, `discriminator` and other credentials in the `config.yml` file.

 You also need to have `pm2` installed.
 To install it, run the following command: